A Serious Tennis Fan’s Top 10 Tips for the 2025 US Open (Tickets and More)

 - (2) Centurion Suite in Armstrong (Exclusive to Platinum and Centurion Members).
 Book in advance on Resy

-- (3) [From 2022, possibly in 2023 again]: Book complimentary court time in NYC area (through September 13) at over 500 tennis and pickleball courts and unlock special access to peak reservation times when using your Amex.
+- (3) Book complimentary court time in NYC area at over 500 tennis and pickleball courts and unlock special access to peak reservation times when using your Amex.

-- (4) Check your bag for free at East or South Gate
+- (4) Check your bag for a reduced fee at East or South Gate

 - (5) Get a one-time $20 statement credit when you spend $100 with your enrolled card at participating US Open merchants